-The Government has confirmed that it intends to reform the off-payroll working rules (commonly known as IR35) from 6 April 2021 (this is a change from the original date of 6 April 2020).
+The Government has confirmed that it will reform the off-payroll working rules (commonly known as IR35) from 6 April 2021 (this is a change from the original date of 6 April 2020).
 This change impacts an estimated 170,000 individuals who supply their services through an intermediary, such as a personal service company (PSC), and who would be deemed employed if engaged directly.

 How will this proposed change impact the supplier of these services in the private sector?

-The reform will mean that the right to decide whether the off-payroll legislation applies to an engagement will be removed from the contractor and will now rest with the end user, where they work with a medium or large business that has a UK connection.
+The reform will mean that the right to decide whether the off-payroll legislation applies to an engagement will be removed from the contractor and will rest with the end user, where the end user is a medium or large business that has a UK connection.

 There will be an obligation on the end user to issue a status determination statement confirming their status decision and their reasons for that decision to the contractor.

 What should individuals be doing now?

 If you are providing your services through an intermediary, such as a PSC, you need to understand whether your engagement is likely to fall with the new rules if you are expecting to provide services for a particular client that will continue on or after 6 April 2021.

 Don’t underestimate the time it may take to correctly establish the position and implement any changes which might be required.
-There will be cash flow implications of a change in status which need to be planned for.
+There will be cash flow implications as a result of a change in status which need to be planned for.

 Begin by asking a few questions:

 - Is your end user a small company and/or a wholly overseas business?
-If so, they are outside of the rules and need to continue to self-assess whether the off-payroll legislation applies to your contract.
+If so, they are outside of the rules and your PSC will need to continue to self-assess whether the off-payroll legislation applies to your contract.

 - If the end user is a medium or large company, start a dialogue to establish their attitude to the contract.
-Are they likely to classify you as falling within IR35?
+Are they likely to determine that you fall within IR35?

-- If the end user does feel that you fall within IR35, will they look to renegotiate the contract to compensate for the additional employers NI cost to them?
-If this happens, would you be better as an employee?
+- If the end user does conclude that you fall within IR35, will they look to renegotiate the contract to compensate for the additional employers NI cost to them?
+If this happens will they give you the option of becoming an employee?

-- Do you need to wind up your existing PSC and when is the optimal time to do so?
+- Do you need to wind up your existing PSC and if so when is the optimal time to do so?

 How can RSM help?